 When will I have a final decision?

-The Texas MBA Admissions Committee periodically reviews candidates currently on the waitlist, but we are not able to offer a concrete timeline of when you will hear your final decision.
-This is due to the uncertain and often unpredictable nature of the admissions process, and we are not able to predict the movement of the incoming class.
+The MBA Admissions Committee periodically reviews candidates currently on the waitlist, but we are not able to offer a concrete timeline of when you will hear your final decision.
+We are never able to predict the movement of the incoming class.
+If you apply in Round One, this does not mean that you will receive a final decision along with Round Two applicants.
+If you apply in Round Two, this does not mean that you will receive a final decision in Round Three.
+We review the entire waitlist (which includes applicants from all rounds) as needed.

 How many people are placed on the waitlist in a given year?

-Each year, we receive approximately 2,000+ applications in total and the incoming class is approximately 270.
+Each year, we receive approximately 2,000+ applications in total, and the incoming class is, on average, around 275.
 The Admissions Committee thoroughly reviews each application holistically, but due to the extremely competitive applicant pool, the waitlist includes very strong candidates that we do not have room for at the time of decision notification.
 The size and strength of the waitlist varies considerably year-to-year.

-Why haven’t I been contacted with further instructions, asked for an update on decision timing, or been sent a request for further information?
+Why haven’t I been contacted with further instructions, or asked for more information?

 The Admissions Committee reviews candidates currently on the waitlist on a rolling basis depending on space created in the incoming class.
 We are not able to predict key timelines associated with the waitlist until later in the admissions cycle.
 We ask that you continue to remain patient and trust that we will reach out to you in a timely fashion should we require further information or have any updates regarding your candidacy.
 The waitlist can be a challenging place for applicants, given its uncertainty and lack of a clear timeline and expectations, but we feel very strongly that it is also a wonderful opportunity, an exercise in patience, and a gift of time not given to all who apply.